 referring to Georges-Eugène Haussmann, the

-urban planner who had bull-dozed many of the slums
+urban planner who had bull-dozed many of the slums of

-the city.
-In many places, including Naples, this
+many places, including Naples, this meant razing

 property; then demolition; and, finally,

 reconstruction.
-Neapolitans referred to the process
+Neapolitans referred to the process as

-Molosiglio harbor, looking west: the Egg Castle
+the Molosiglio harbor, looking west: the Egg

 In order to understand what the risanamento accomplished or failed to accomplish, one has to understand the problems that faced the city at the time.
 Annexation of the Kingdom of Naples to the rest of Italy in 1860 (see Garibaldi) brought severe problems to the city of Naples.
 For centuries, the city had existed as the capital of a nation; it had been that nation's social, cultural and administrative hub.
 Naples, at the time of unification, was the largest center of services and administration in Italy.
 There is some justification for bureaucracy when it has something to do —and, indeed, Naples had a kingdom to take care of.
 However, when there is suddenly nothing left to run, society becomes much worse than just top-heavy with bureaucrats; it borders on collapse, or at least severe decay.
-Naples was in that difficult position after the unification: it was an ex-capital with nothing to do.
+Naples was in that difficult position after unification: it was an ex-capital with nothing to do.
 In order to assume some sort of a normal role as just another large Italian city, it would have needed an industrial and commercial base —it had none, or at least none that could compete effectively within a united Italy.
 It would also need an able administrative class on a regional level; yet, the ex-administrators of the Kingdom of Naples showed themselves particularly clumsy in making the transition.
 Additionally, Naples was beset by the inability, or unwillingness, on the part of its new boss, the central Italian government, to deal with the problems of the South.